cloudfoundry/docs-bosh/content/stemcell.md

 ## Common Questions For Linux Stemcells {: #faq }

-**Is there a way I can tell what version of <package> is used in a BOSH stemcell without actually installing it?**
+**Is there a way I can tell what version of a package is used in a BOSH stemcell without actually installing it?**

-Download the stemcell and run `tar -xvf stemcell.tgz packages.txt`
+Download the stemcell and run `tar -xvf stemcell.tgz packages.txt`.
+The `packages.txt` contains a list of all packages installed on the stemcell and their respective versions.

 **What does the stemcell version number mean?**

-In terms of semver, the major version is the Ubuntu distro coming from Canonical (trusty, xenial, bionic...etc).
-The minor version is the first number of the stemcell version.
-The patch version is the second number of the stemcell version.
+We have a versioning system that resembles semver.
+Using an example stemcell version, `621.45`:

+* `621` is the major version number.
+* `45` is the patch version number.

+The minor version is absent.

+Another component to the stemcell version is the Ubuntu distribution that is the base for the stemcell.
+There can be major breaking changes in adopting the next distro, and this can be treated like the "major" component of a semver version.

 **When are stemcells published?**

 The schedule for stemcells roughly looks like:

 * New LTS distributions from Canonical are consumed around every 2-3 years.
+This is usually an overhaul on how the bosh-agent interacts with the base operating system.
-* New minor lines are cut every 3-4 months.
-This is to ensure backwards compatibility between the bosh-agent and bosh-director.
+* New stemcell major lines are cut every 3-4 months.
+This is to ensure backwards compatibility between the bosh-agent and bosh-director, as we add new features.
 * New patches are cut every 2 weeks to pick up any low & medium CVEs published by https://usn.ubuntu.com